 Our 2018 grants were awarded as follows:

-* The MND and Me Foundation Grant: Associate Prof Peter Noakes, University of Queensland – “Targeting the molecular basis of muscle weakness in MND” (Read the August Update HERE)
+* The MND and Me Foundation Grant: Associate Prof Peter Noakes, University of Queensland – “Targeting the molecular basis of muscle weakness in MND” (Read more HERE)

 * Fat Rabbit Research Grant: Prof Pamela McCombe, University of Queensland – “Novel biomarkers for MND”

-* The Col Bambrick Memorial Grant: Associate Prof Tony White, QIMR Berghofer Medical Research Institute – “Generating patient-derived microglia to investigate neuroinflammation in MND” (Read the August Update HERE)
+* The Col Bambrick Memorial Grant: Associate Prof Tony White, QIMR Berghofer Medical Research Institute – “Generating patient-derived microglia to investigate neuroinflammation in MND” (Read more HERE)

 All of the researchers working on MND, are extremely grateful to the MND community, the MND and Me Foundation and other donors for the ongoing support of scientific studies.

 Previous Research Updates